Sylvester107/UNO-AI-Algorithm/docs/algorithm.md

 If a wild is played, it picks a random color.
 Drawing a card in rollouts is stubbed as “draw a random color/type,” not sampled from the exact remaining deck.

-- **Belief Handling** : Belief handling (partial observability): Before each playout, it picks one belief particle (a hypothetical deal of opponent cards).
-After each simulated action, it forms an observation (what would be visible: top card, color, who acted, whether someone drew, etc.) and updates the belief set to stay consistent with observed info.
+- **Belief Handling** : Belief handling (partial observability): Before each playout, it copies the entire belief particle set.
+During the rollout, whenever an opponent action needs to be simulated, it samples an opponent hand from the current belief particles.
+After each simulated action, it forms an observation and updates the entire belief particle set using particle filtering to stay consistent with observed information.
 - **Depth Limited:**  Rollouts stop at max_depth (default 20).
 If no win/loss is reached by then, that playout counts as a failure for Player 0.

 - **Reward function:**